 As a postdoctoral research fellow, you will increase your knowledge in specialty areas like retina biology and related diseases, ocular surface diseases, immunity, inflammation, transplantation, vision, and visual optics.

 You will conduct full-time research under the guidance of a chosen mentor.
-In addition, a personal advisor and members of the Training Committee (co-chaired by Patricia D’Amore, PhD, MBA, and Jaya Rajaiya, PhD) will follow your progress to optimize the training experience.
+In addition, a personal advisor and members of the Training Committee (chaired by Patricia D’Amore, PhD, MBA) will follow your progress to optimize the training experience.

 Upon completion of the program, you’ll be able to: